Every new technology has it’s “A-Ha!” moment. Think of Edison’s light bulb, the Wright brothers’ biplane and 3-D glasses for moviegoers in the 60’s.

 BigCommerce tells us that 96% of Americans have made at least one purchase online in their life and 51% prefer online shopping to brick and mortar stores.

 To keep customers glued to the site and coming back, retailers need to provide unique and personal experiences.
 It doesn’t get more unique than trying products through augmented reality.
-Retailers who have integrated AR are automatically ahead of their competition.
+Retailers who have integrated AR to enhance their web development and design are automatically ahead of their competition.
 It provides an innovative way to interact with customers that will soon become the norm, like mobile-friendly pages.

 Advantages of Leveraging Augmented Reality